How to Guide Readers & Writers to Set Reasonable Goals

 I will ____________ by _______________.

-I will find 3 places in my writing piece to revise for more description.
+Revise 3 places for more description.

-1. How are you going to meet your goal?
+1. How will you meet your goal?

-Place a copy in the student’s literacy portfolio and have the learner place a copy in their Reader’s or Writer's Notebook.
+Review the goal and action plan as a team.
+Place a copy in the student’s literacy portfolio and have the student add one to their Reader’s or Writer's Notebook.

 Creating a learner's profile is not just a task that is required by a school district.
 It's essential to tracking growth.
 When you work with readers & writers to curate authentic pieces of work to include in a literacy portfolio, you are empowering them to see the kinds of readers and writers they can become.